Search for Lepton Flavor Violating Signals at the Future Electron-Proton Colliders: Result and Discussion

 Let us look at the FCC-eh case now.
-In that case, with the run-1, we can get an integrated luminosity of $80$ fb$^{-1}$ and for run-2, it can be $150$fb $^{-1}$ after collecting all data for one year.
-So, if one only focuses on the luminosity after one year run for FCC-eh run 1, the improvement on the BR($Z \rightarrow e \mu$) can be $\sim\!3$ times stronger than the existing bound set by ATLAS for the case of vector-only and axial-vector-only coupling.
-Whereas, for tensor-only or axial-tensor-only coupling, the improvement can be more than a factor of $10$.
-On the other hand, a more remarkable improvement can be shown if we take a look at the FCC-eh run-2 case.
-In that case, after the collection of one-year data, the bound can be $\sim\!17$ times stronger compared to the existing bound.
-For a run of more than one year, these projected bounds are expected to become stronger.
+In that case, we can get an integrated luminosity of 80 fb$^{-1}$ for run-1 and it can be 150 fb$^{-1}$ for run-2 after collecting all data for one year.
+So, if one focuses only on the luminosity after one year run for FCC-eh1, the improvement on the BR($Z \rightarrow e \mu$) can be $\sim\!2$ times stronger than the existing bound set by ATLAS for the case of vector-only and axial-vector-only coupling.
+Whereas, for tensor-only or axial-tensor-only coupling, the improvement can be more than a factor of 10.
+On the other hand, a more remarkable improvement can be shown if we take a look at the FCC-eh2 case.
+In that case, after the collection of one-year data, the bound can be $\sim\!9$ times stronger compared to the existing bound.
+Moreover, with longer runtimes at future $e$-$p$ colliders, there is potential to achieve even better sensitivity.

+We also note that there are projections for LFVZD at the Future Circular electron-positron Collider (FCC-ee)\,\cite{Dam:2018rfz}, which estimate an upper limit on $\text{BR}(Z \to e\mu)$ at the level of $10^{-8}$--$10^{-10}$.
+Our projected sensitivity lies in the range of $10^{-8}$--$10^{-9}$.
+The approach in Ref.\,\cite{Dam:2018rfz} is similar to that of the ATLAS analysis but applied to FCC-ee projections.
+The probe of BR($Z \to e\mu$) in that work is based on a search for oppositely charged $e\mu$ pairs around the $Z$ mass.
+They considered two main backgrounds: $Z \to \tau\tau$ (leptonic decays) and $\mu \to e$ misidentification in $Z\to \mu\mu$ decays.
+The latter gives the dominant contribution, leading to an upper limit of about $10^{-8}$--$10^{-10}$ on BR($Z \to e\mu$).
+Their estimate, however, relies on approximate assumptions about conversion probability and not on a detailed signal-background analysis.
+Our approach is different, as we study the $\mu+j$ final state from a flavor-violating vertex based on a detailed signal-background analysis.